 Attachments: 1.
-Cost of Assessment and Report.pdf, 2.
+Cost Report 3 16 2020.pdf, 2.
 Resolution.pdf Date Ver.
-Action By Action Result 2/18/2020 1 City Council/Public Finance and Economic Development Authority/Parking Authority/Successor Agency to the Redevelopment Agency approved Pass Report Prepared by: Stephanie Dietz, Assistant City Manager, City Manager's Office SUBJECT: Adoption of Resolution Setting a Public Hearing for March 16, 2020 to Consider the Work and Expense Report and Any Protest or Objections Thereto for the Abatement Work Done for 1716 East 23rd Street (Abatement of Public Nuisance and Demolition of Building) REPORT IN BRIEF Considers setting a public hearing to hear the work and expense report for the abatement work done for 1716 East 23rd Street.
-RECOMMENDATION City Council - Adopt a motion adopting Resolution 2020-06, a Resolution of the City Council of the City of Merced, California, receiving the cost of assessment and report on 1716 (APN 034-063-006) East 23rd Street, Merced, California, and setting a public hearing thereon for March 16, 2020.
-File #: 20-078, Version: 1 ALTERNATIVES - 1.
-Request additional information and continue to a subsequent date. - 2.
-Modify the recommended action. - 3.
-Disapprove the recommended action.
+Action By Action Result 3/16/2020 1 City Council/Public Finance and Economic Development Authority/Parking Authority/Successor Agency to the Redevelopment Agency approved Pass Report Prepared by: Stephanie Dietz, Assistant City Manager, City Manager's Office SUBJECT: Public Hearing to Consider Work and Expense Report for the Abatement Work Done for 1716 East 23rd Street (Abatement of Public Nuisance and Demolition of Building) and Assess a Charge Therefor Against the Property and Approving a Lien Against the Property on Assessed Roll as a Special Assessment REPORT IN BRIEF File #: 20-158, Version: 1 Requests the City Council to conduct a Public Hearing and consider adopting a resolution approving the work and expense report for the abatement work done for 1716 East 23rd Street, assessing a charge therefor against the property and approving a lien against the property.
+RECOMMENDATION City Council - Adopt a motion: